Sudbury, Massachusetts: State and federal government

 On the federal level, Precincts 1A, 2, 3, 4, and 5 of Sudbury are part of Massachusetts's 5th congressional district, represented by Katherine Clark.
 Precinct 1 is part of Massachusetts's 3rd congressional district, represented by Lori Trahan.
 The state's senior (Class I) member of the United States Senate is Elizabeth Warren.
 The junior (Class II) senator is Ed Markey.

 Education

-Sudbury students in kindergarten through eighth grade attend Sudbury Public Schools, with high school students attending schools in the Lincoln-Sudbury Regional School District, which was established in 1954, integrating the former Sudbury High School with that of the nearby town of Lincoln, Massachusetts.
-In 2011, Boston magazine ranked Sudbury's school system 4th in the state, in both of its categories(classroom/academics & Testing/Achievement scores).
-In subsequent (as well as many prior) years, Sudbury is perennially ranked as a 'Top 20' Massachusetts school system.
+Sudbury students in kindergarten through eighth grade attend Sudbury Public Schools, with high school students attending schools in the Lincoln-Sudbury Regional School District, which was established in 1954, integrating the former Sudbury High School with that of the nearby town of Lincoln.

 In June 2002, the towns of Lincoln and Sudbury began a $74 million project to build a new high school near the site of the original building.
 The shared Lincoln-Sudbury Regional High School (LSRHS) is in Sudbury.

-The high school's science program student team won the 2006 National Ocean Sciences Bowl championship and came in second in 2005.
-LSRHS has a nationally recognized school newspaper and school yearbook, The Forum and DYAD, respectively.

 There are four elementary schools in Sudbury and one middle school.
 The four elementary schools are: